nbaker47/Finish-the-Drawing-WebAPP/README.md

 # CICD

-GitHub Workflows will handle the building and pushing of the containers when the relevant service has been modified.
+GitHub Workflows will handle the building and pushing of the containers when the commit message used t push to main contains the relevant command: `build-api` or `build-frontend`.
 Our pods will pull the latest one on restart.